-24. Notwithstanding the approved plans, drawings at 1:20 scale showing details of the window reveal depths shall be submitted and approved in writing by the local planning authority prior to commencement of the development hereby approved (except site preparation/enabling works).
+24 Notwithstanding the approved plans, drawings at 1:20 scale showing details of the window reveal depths shall be submitted and approved in writing by the local planning authority prior to commencement of the development hereby approved (except site preparation/enabling works).
 The development shall be carried out in accordance with the approved details and shall thereafter be retained.
+Reason:

-To ensure the highest standards of design in the interests of the character and visual amenities of the site and wider area and to ensure that the building is constructed in accordance with policies CS5 and DM01 of the Barnet Local Plan and policies 1.1, 7.4, 7.5 and 7.6 of the London Plan i) In accordance with paragraphs 186 and 187 of the NPPF, the Council takes a positive and proactive approach to development proposals, focused on solutions.
-The Local Planning Authority has produced planning policies and written guidance to guide applicants when submitting applications.
-These are all available on the Council's website.
-A pre-application advice service is also offered.
-The Local Planning Authority has negotiated with the applicant / agent where necessary during the application process to ensure that the proposed development is in accordance with the Council's relevant policies and guidance.
+To ensure the highest standards of design in the interests of the character and visual amenities of the site and wider area and to ensure that the building is constructed in accordance with policies CS5 and DM01 of the Barnet Local Plan and policies 1.1, 7.4, 7.5 and 7.6 of the London Plan occupiers of adjoining residential properties, future occupiers of the proposed units and in interest of highways safety in accordance with Local Plan Policy CS9 of Core Strategy (Adopted) September 2012, policies DM04 and DM17 of the Adopted Barnet Development Management Policies DPD (2012) and 7.15 of the London Plan 2011.